-- Significant tax credits are available to those who install solar panels
+Significant tax credits are available to those who install solar panels for solar power work!

-- The American Recovery & Reinvestment Act of 2009 allocated more than $115 million to improving solar technology
+The American Recovery & Reinvestment Act of 2009 allocated more than $115 million to improving solar technology and created real solar work for a better economy!

 Despite the monumental drop in prices, solar panels are still expensive.
 But the savings in energy costs and the positive environmental impact are undeniable.
-A little knowledge about how solar and electricity work can go a long way in helping you build a system that is practical and affordable for your home.
+A little knowledge about how solar power works can go a long way.
+All in helping you build a system that is practical and affordable for your home.

 Electricity is best described with a water analogy.
 Direct current (DC) results from water rapidly moving through a circular tunnel in the same direction, whereas alternating current (AC) results from the back-and-forth movement of water in the same tunnel.